late-cretaceous/simulation-frame/README.md

 }
 ```

-For complete details on the robust features, see the [Framework Guide](./framework-guide.md).
+For complete details on the robust features, see the Framework Guide documentation.

 ## 🔍 Troubleshooting